panyam/Galore/homepage/content/en/docs/tutorials/build-a-json-parser.md

 ```

 That is it.
-LTB There are other ways to refactor and import common rules to avoid repetition as well as providing custom tokenizers.
+Galore There are other ways to refactor and import common rules to avoid repetition as well as providing custom tokenizers.
 We will come to those later.

 ## Testing the Parser

 Let us parse info about the best solar system ever:

 ```
-import * as LTB from "ltb"
+import * as Galore from "Galore"

-const parser = LTB.newParser(grammar);
+const parser = Galore.newParser(grammar);
 const payload = `{
     "name": "Milky Way",
     "age": 4600000000,